Livable Garden Centre | Livable Basics

 Wallum

-Wallum refers to a type of vegetation and sandy soil ecosystem found in coastal regions of eastern Australia.
-Wallum habitats include a mix of shrubs, heath plants, and wetland species adapted to nutrient-poor, acidic soils.
+Coastal sandy soil ecosystem found in eastern Australia, featuring shrubs, heath plants, and wetland species adapted to nutrient-poor, acidic soils.

 Waterwise Gardening